-Throughout the system, in both the old and new economies, mooching is one of the most frightening crimes that can occur.
-Moochers are parasites, implanting themselves into people's lives for as long as possible to and feeding on their resources, and most terrible of all is you can't ever be sure when its happening.
+Throughout the system, in both the old and new economies, mooching is one of the most frightening of crimes.
+Moochers are parasites, implanting themselves into people's lives for as long as possible and feeding on their resources, and the terrifying truth is that you can't ever be sure when its happening.

 The extent to which these crimes actually exist is debatable.
 Their very nature means it is difficult to determine when one is occurring, and often when one has occurred.
 There have been only eleven proven cases, none of which lasted longer than two weeks.
 The social networked, sousveillance societies of modern transhumanity make it a virtually impossible crime in most places.

 Plot Hook: One of the PCs has an old friend.
-At least, they have memories of them being a friend, videos, photographs, chat logs and mutual friends, but what does that prove, really?
+At least, they have memories of them being a friend, as well as videos, photographs, chat logs and mutual friends, but what does that prove, really?